kevinding0218/InterviewDocuments/Q and A/Interview - Micro Services & Docker.md

 ```
 ### Docker MultiStage File
 - To create a pipeline like a build service on your own using the docker, to define different steps to do different things.
-	- The first thing here is that I want to use this SDK image as build
+	- The first thing here is that I want to use this SDK image and call it `build`, and I want to put my files into this working directory called app, I will copy all these files in a discount directory which is a src , and run `dotnet publish` command with the releass flag.
 ```DOCKER
 FROM mcr.microsoft.com/dotnet/core/sdk AS build WORKDIR /app